-Viewing area bar Corresponds to the visible part of the sequence in a Timeline panel.
+Viewing area bar (CS5.5, and earlier) Corresponds to the visible part of the sequence in a Timeline panel.
 You can change the size and position of the viewing area bar to quickly view different parts of the sequence.
 The viewing area bar is located just above the time ruler.